josephmoresena/Rxmxnx.JNetInterface/README.md

 | N/A                      | jmethodID     | JCallDefinition <sup>3</sup>  | JMethodId             |
 | N/A                      | jfieldID      | JFieldDefinition <sup>3</sup> | JFieldId              |

-1. When the JVM is initialized through the Invocation API, `IInvokedVirtualMachine` is used, and when a thread is attached to the JVM, `IThread` is used.
+1. When initialized via the Invocation API, `IInvokedVirtualMachine` is used.
+When a thread is attached to the JVM, `IThread` is used.
-2. Instances of `JClassObject` or `JGlobal` that globally reference classes may not have active JNI references and are handled specially to be loaded when needed.
+2. `JClassObject` and `JGlobal` references to classes may not have active JNI references and are loaded as needed.
-3. Definitions expose the APIs for performing JNI access calls and are internally used as keys to the identifiers.
+3. Definitions serve as keys for JNI access calls.

+---

 - [Java Data Types Mapping](docs/data-types-mapping.md)
 - [IVirtualMachine and IEnvironment Interfaces](docs/jni-interfaces.md)